stasbychkar/chipotlecount/README.md

 # 🌯 ChipotleCount

-**ChipotleCount** is a web application that helps Chipotle mangers to count critical items and cash drawers every night.
+**ChipotleCount** is a web application that helps Chipotle managers to count critical items and cash drawers every night.

 ## 🔧 Technologies Used